 Option Description System image Complete image of the system (software and configuration).
 If you are using the option "with history", all of the event memory entries are also exported.
-System configura- System configuration Event log All event memory entries.
+System configura- tion System configuration Event log All event memory entries.
 Parameter list Parameter list with descriptive text and values (min, max, current).
 Event list Complete list of all possible events.
-SCADA configura- Control system configuration Operating instructions Operating instructions, protocol specifications.
+Operating in- structions Operating Instructions.
 Settings Configuration of parameters and events.
 Security log Logbook of all instances of access and changes relating to security.
 Licenses Copyright and disclaimers of the software components used.